Return to Sport

 viaSport is working with the Province of British Columbia and the amateur sport sector to support organizations to operate safely during the COVID-19 pandemic.
 All sport activities in B.C. must follow B.C.'s Restart plan Step 3 and the PHO Orders.

-Interior Health and Northern Health regions are subject to the additional measures detailed on the B.C. government's province-wide restrictions page, Interior Health's news page, and Northern Health news page.
+Additional regional health measures are in effect.
+See the B.C. government's province-wide restrictions page, Interior Health, Northern Health and Fraser Health for the latest details.
 Continue to work with your Provincial Sport Organization for current and sport-specific information.

 B.C.’s Restart is the Province’s step-by-step plan to bring us back together.
 Please remember, the intention of the Restart is to slowly return to activities.
 Organizations are asked to turn the dimmer slowly when planning sport programming.